shivanshdave/2020-432/projects/project2/README.md

 ## The Eight Sections of Your Main Document

-Next, I'll describe the eight sections of your main document.
-Your eight section headings should match the section numbering and labels specified below.
+Your HTML document's eight section headings should match the section numbering and labels specified below.

 ## Section 1 should be labeled Preliminaries

 Here, you will load all necessary R packages for the work you are doing.

 - Use `message = FALSE` in the code chunk where the packages are listed to eliminate the messages in the HTML showing warnings about when packages were built or how objects were masked
 - Load the `here` package first and the `tidyverse` package last, and avoid loading other packages that are loaded already by the tidyverse.
-      - The complete list of packages that the tidyverse loads is [the set of core packages listed at this link](https://www.tidyverse.org/packages/).
+Loading tidyverse loads [the "core" packages listed here](https://www.tidyverse.org/packages/).

 ## Section 2 should be labeled Research Question

 Here, you will identify and describe a researchable question that is amenable to study using statistical tools that are associated with the 432 course.
+All of the advice from the Proposal Form applies here.

 - A question is expressed so as to elicit information, and ends with a question mark.
-Make the question the high point of this Section.
 - The question must be one that lends itself well to the use of a regression model (you are welcome to adapt any regression modeling strategy connected to the 432 course) to develop an answer.

 You can study anything you like, so long as you steer clear of things that Dr. Love thinks are inappropriate for a course project.